-Iron injections or infusions are increasingly becoming the standard medical ‘quick fix’ response to low iron levels in women.
-And whilst they obviously may be necessary in life-saving or severe anaemia situations, they are not the ideal method of replenish one’s iron stores for the following reasons:
+Iron injections or infusions are increasingly becoming the standard medical ‘quick fix’ response to low iron levels in Women.
+And whilst they obviously may be necessary in life-saving or severe anaemia situations, they are not the ideal method of supplementation to raise one’s iron stores for the following reasons:

 Iron is highly oxidative with a very reactive potential which can result in physiological tissue or organ damage to the body from the high amounts administered.

 Sudden excess iron is in essence toxic to the body, overwhelming the body’s natural ‘checks and balances’.
 There are also numerous essential steps involving biochemical conversion enzymes to facilitate the storage of iron in the organs.